 With the killing of George Floyd and repeated acts violence against people of color, PSR Maine stands with the American Medical Association, other leading medical associations, and PSR National and PSR chapters denouncing police brutality and racism in all forms.

 We believe that in order to protect the health of all Mainers and to achieve health, economic, and social equity we must raise our voices and stand together by voting and sharing these messages with policy makers and others.

 “Ignorance and prejudice are the handmaidens of propaganda.
 Our mission, therefore, is to confront ignorance with knowledge, bigotry with tolerance, and isolation with the outstretched hand of generosity.
 Racism can, will, and must be defeated.” – Kofi Annan

 Be well and stay in touch

 As you may be aware, while we are grappling with the pandemic, efforts by the Trump Administration are moving forward to gut environmental protections, promote fossil fuel production, and continue building and deploying new nuclear weapons.

 These rollbacks further endanger human health and will worsen the existing health disparities experienced by communities of color who are now suffering higher rates of Covid-19 infections.
-These protections are meant to reduce respiratory disease and prevent other health risks associated with air pollution.
-A Harvard study released in early April found that long-term exposure to particle pollution greatly increases the risk of death from the coronavirus.

 Stay safe and be well.